-If there is a large-scale disaster, in which there are large numbers of casualties in the area or county, outside emergency medical services may not be able to respond immediately to the campus.
+If there is a large-scale disaster in which there are large numbers of casualties in the area or county, outside emergency medical services may not be able to respond immediately to the campus.
 In Penobscot County, due to limited emergency medical services, a mass casualty incident is an event involving at least 10 to 15 victims requiring transport.

-It is critical that roads be kept clear of debris so that EMS personnel can locate and transport casualties.
+Roads must be kept clear of debris so EMS personnel can locate and transport casualties.